Last Updated:

 I actually learnt quite a bit doing this panel.

 The SG01v is a small Multi Channel / Multi-Timbral device, partially obeying to the General Midi spec in some sort...
 Anyway, usually I would do my panels as all 16 identical channels.
-But recently I was helping out, looking at someone else's panel, when I realised there are certain panels that could benefit from using Individual Channels (but with all 16 of them checked).
+But recently I was helping out, looking at someone else's panel, when I realized there are certain panels that could benefit from using Individual Channels (but with all 16 of them checked).
 I'm not going into details in this, but I'll probably write up something on the Tips page later.

 Back to the SG01v panel: